Vitamin A | Retinol | Provitamin A | Benefits | Intake | Foods | Absorption

 Therefore, the anti-inflammatory effects of retinol from the skin to the lungs are indispensable (Reifen 200218).

 While people with lower levels of vitamin A in their blood have a higher risk of bone fractures, those with the highest levels have a lower risk (Zhang et al. 201719).

-To strengthen bones and minimize fractures’ risk, collaborative consumption with vitamin D is crucial, such as in the natural form of eggs (Joo et al. 201520).
+To strengthen bones and minimize fractures’ risk, collaborative consumption of vitamin D is crucial, such as in the natural form of eggs (Joo et al. 201520).

-Scientists found a decrease in muscle protein synthesis in rats that consumed too little vitamin A through diet (Narbonne et al. 197821).
+Scientists found decreased muscle protein synthesis in rats that consumed too little vitamin A through diet (Narbonne et al. 197821).